 If the Colosseum surprises on the outside, inside it is a spectacle.
 Visiting it with a specialized guide will elevate the experience and make you travel back in time to discover the world of the gladiators in Ancient Rome.

 In Rome there are many places that leave you speechless just by contemplating them, but the Colosseum conquers your heart and soul as a traveler.
-I tell you all the details so that your visit to the most famous amphitheater in the world is unbeatable.
+I'll tell you all the details so that your visit to the most famous amphitheater in the world is unbeatable.

-3. Guided tour of the Colosseum in small groups
+Visit the Colosseum in a small group